github/docs/content/actions/learn-github-actions/introduction-to-github-actions.md

 #### Visualizing the workflow file

 In this diagram, you can see the workflow file you just created and how the {% data variables.product.prodname_actions %} components are organized in a hierarchy.
-Each step executes a single action.
+Each step executes a single action or bash command.
 Steps 1 and 2 use prebuilt community actions.
+Steps 3 and 4 run bash commands directly on the runner.
 To find more prebuilt actions for your workflows, see "[Finding and customizing actions](/actions/learn-github-actions/finding-and-customizing-actions)."

 ![Workflow overview](/assets/images/help/images/overview-actions-event.png)